common-voice/our-voices-model-competition/submit/Variant_Accent_Dialect/HighSorbian-band-A/README.md

 Once this process is over, we get WER: 0.545715, CER: 0.218711, loss: 66.486069  on 450 recordings in testing CommonVoice sub-dataeset.
 Without fragment enrichment, results are WER: 0.568155, CER: 0.233091, loss: 69.035698.

 # Model, scorer, alphabet
-What You need to get You started is here:
+All files You need to make Your Deepspeech / coqui / [lesen-mikroserver](https://github.com/hromi/lesen-mikroserver) suite start processing HighSorbian are here <https://github.com/hromi/our-voices-model-competition/releases/tag/v0.0.1> (files prefixed with hsb-).

 # Read before use
 If You want to use this in Your system, make sure that You execute following non-ambigous substitutions, to make HSB consistent with WesternSlavic alphabet: